-29.(1) This section applies to this Part and Parts XIV, XV and XVI.

-- (2) Delivery of a document may be made personally or by sending it by registered mail. - (3) Personal delivery of a document is made

-(a) in the case of an individual, by leaving the document with that individual or with an individual at least eighteen (18) years of age residing at that individual's place of residence;

-(b) in the case of a first nation, by leaving the document with the individual apparently in charge, at the time of delivery, of the main administrative office of the first nation, or with the first nation's legal counsel; and that taxable property; and

-(c) in the case of a corporation, by leaving the document with the individual apparently in charge, at the time of delivery, of the head office or one of its branch offices, or with an officer or director of the corporation or the corporation's legal counsel.
+- (1) This section applies to this Part and PART XIV, PART XV and PART XVI. - (2) Delivery of a document may be made personally or by sending it by registered mail. - (3) Personal delivery of a document is made - (a) in the case of an individual, by leaving the document with that individual or with an individual at least eighteen (18) years of age residing at that individual's place of residence; - (b) in the case of a Indian band, by leaving the document with the individual apparently in charge, at the time of delivery, of the main administrative office of the Indian band, or with the Indian band's legal counsel; and - (c) in the case of a corporation or other for-profit or not-for-profit entity, by leaving the document with the individual apparently in charge, at the time of delivery, of the head office or one of its branch offices, or with an officer, director or legal counsel of the corporation or other for-profit or not-for-profit entity.

-- (4) A document is considered to have been delivered - (a) if delivered personally, on the day that personal delivery is made; and - (b) if sent by registered mail, on the fifth day after it is mailed. - (5) Copies of notices must be delivered - (a) where the notice is in respect of taxable property, to all persons named on the tax roll in respect of

-(b) where the notice is in respect of personal property, to all holders of security interests in the personal property registered under the laws of the Province.
+- (4) A document is considered to have been delivered - (a) if delivered personally, on the day that personal delivery is made; and - (b) if sent by registered mail, on the fifth day after it is mailed. - (5) Copies of notices must be delivered - (a) where the notice is in respect of taxable property, to all persons named on the tax roll in respect of that taxable property; and - (b) where the notice is in respect of personal property, to all holders of security interests in the personal property registered under the laws of the Province.